jeremyfa/interpret/README.md

 ### Create class live-reloadable methods

-Check out the commented sample code at: [sample/LiveReloadSample.hx](sample/LiveReloadSample.hx)
+Check out the commented sample code at: [sample/LiveReloadSample.hx](sample/LiveReloadSample.hx) and the [interpretable class example](sample/interpretable/WatchedClass.hx) it is using.

 Run it with: `haxe sample-livereload.hxml`